chatwoot/docs/deployment/production/docker.md

 The app servers will available on port `3000`.
 Ensure the images are connected to the same database and Redis servers.
 Provide the configuration for these services via environment variables.

+### Initial database setup

+To setup the database for the first time, you must run `rails db:chatwoot_prepare`.
+You may get errors if you try to run `rails db:migrate` at this point.

 ### Upgrading

 Update the images using the latest image from chatwoot.
 Run the `rails db:migrate` option after accessing console from one of the containers running latest image.